rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Greil Marcus' "Real Life Rock Top Ten"

-1. Michelle.

-1. Kathy (for mother's day)

-1. Dad (for Father's Day)

-1. Lloyd (for Father's Day)

-1. Self indulgance (or is that part of the broader monthly essay?
+1. Self-indulgence (or is that part of the broader monthly essay?
 Probably)

-1. What should you do when your values no longer seem to align with institutional values (or vice versa)?

 1. Top ten lists (the subject).

-1. Hoarding.

 1. Writing assessment.